Aug. 24 – Labor Day, Sept. 4, 2023

 A: 3 million cookies

-Q: How many chocolate chips does Sweet Martha’s Cookie Jar use during the run of the fair?
+Q: How many tons of chocolate chips does Sweet Martha’s Cookie Jar use during the run of the fair?

 A: 54 tons of chocolate chips